 Lawful entry by union officials

-A union official can apply to lawfully enter a site or premises in order to:
+A union official can lawfully enter a site or premises in order to:

 - investigate a suspected breach of the FW Act or a fair work instrument (which includes a modern award or enterprise agreement) that relates to, or affects, a member of the permit holder’s organisation that they are entitled to represent

 - hold discussions with eligible employees